Your Agent's Bottleneck Is Your Documentation

 Abilities will develop more slowly than products.

-Three days later Ben Dickson named the era: "the Samsung Galaxy era of LLMs, where each new model offers incremental improvements -- a slightly better camera or faster processor -- rather than groundbreaking new features."
-Ethan Mollick is the contrarian voice, calling GPT-5 a vibes-shift toward "it just does stuff," but even his enthusiasm is about what the model enables the user to gesture at, not what the model is.
+Ben Dickson named the era three days later: "the Samsung Galaxy era of LLMs, where each new model offers incremental improvements."
+Even Ethan Mollick, the contrarian who calls GPT-5 a vibes-shift toward "it just does stuff," is talking about what the model lets the user gesture at, not what the model is.

-The technical consensus by August 2025 is that the model layer is no longer where products win or lose.
-The model is competent.
-Your competitor's model is competent.
-The differentiator moved one layer down.
+That is the consensus by August 2025: the model layer is no longer where products win or lose.
+The model is competent, your competitor's model is competent, and the differentiator moved one layer down.
 The teams that figure out what is in that layer and start investing in it are the teams that ship interesting things in H2 2025.
-The teams that keep arguing about which model is "best" are losing time.
+The teams still arguing about which model is "best" are losing time.

 The layer is information architecture.
 Specifically, information architecture for agents: how your knowledge, context, tools, and product surfaces are structured so that a model with hour-scale autonomy can use them without falling on its face.